hexil-org/hexer/docs/hexil_state_notation.md

 # HSN: Hexil State Notation

-HSN consists of multiple parts.
-The parts muts be separated by whitespace and must occur in the same order as in the document.
+HSN consists of four parts:

+-   Map
+-   Placements
+-   Allocations
+-   Turn

-## Board, static
+## Map

+The map, or static part of the board.

 ### Tile kinds